 In 2009 the Manchester (NH) City Library hosted the Digital Bookmobile National Tour.
 History seems to like repeating itself.
 Brian Chicoine wrote a story in 2015 for the ManchesterInk.Link about wanting Library Boxes and Bookmobiles to return to our state–the very concept that Mary L. Titcomb first promoted over 110 years ago.
-I agree with Brian that hardbound and paper back books have not lost their popularity in the internet age.
-Today the Digital Bookmobile, that educates people on how to access a library’s digital offerings looks nothing like, and does not function similar to Mary Titcomb’s original book cart.
+I agree with Brian that hardbound and paperback books have not lost their popularity in the internet age.
+Today the Digital Bookmobile, which educates people on how to access a library’s digital offerings looks nothing like and does not function similar to Mary Titcomb’s original book cart.

 BOOK WAGONS: The County Library with Rural Book Delivery, Chicago, American Library Association, 1922; a booklet made up of material furnished by Miss Mary L. Titcomb of the Washington County Free Library, Hagerstown, Md., and Miss Mary Frank, of the New York Public Library.
 [Hathi Trust]

 Boston Public Library – Flickr Photographs of Bookmobiles

 William-1 Titcomb & Elizabeth (Mrs. Stevens 2d wife) of England and Newbury MA

 Col. John-4 Titcomb & Sarah —

 For details on these early Titcomb families see: